malteschoen/pttModelStudies/README.md

 </details>

-## Chapter 9:  Heuristics for an initial guess of epsilon in the log-exponential model
+## Chapter 9 (WIP):  Heuristics for an initial guess of epsilon in the log-exponential model
 <details>
 <summary> [CLICK TO EXPAND AND VIEW] </summary>